 - Creating Lessons Which Include:

-The workshop scaffolds trainee’s mindfulness of how to distinguish exactly what a child needs to learn.
-It focuses highly on the key elements to keep a child’s brain activated and energized while learning and what exactly that demands of the teacher.
+During this course you will learn how to distinguish exactly what a child needs to learn.
+It focuses highly on the key elements to keep a child’s brain activated and energized, while learning and what exactly that demands of the teacher.
 The workshop thrives on the participation of each trainee and their personal contributions in each session.
 Because of this, each workshop is unique and individualized to the trainees who attend.

 Trainees receive a certificate of completion after participating in the workshop.
-They also receive an online dropbox resource which can be accessed indefinitely as well as the instructors contact information for individual support or questions for any time in the future.
+In addition, they also receive an online dropbox resource which can be accessed indefinitely as well as the instructors’ contact information, for individual support or questions for any time in the future.